oisdk/site/posts/2017-10-13-convolutions-and-semirings.markdown

 -- [(0,0),(0,1),(1,0),(0,2),(1,1),(2,0),(0,3),(1,2),(2,1),(3,0)...
 ```

-Then what you're looking for is a convolution (the same thing as polynomial multiplication).
+Then what you're looking for is a convolution (the same thing as polynomial multiplication). `<.>`{.haskell} above can be adapted readily:

-For instance, it is a viable definition for ordering of pairs of two lists [discrete convolution](https://byorgey.wordpress.com/2008/04/22/list-convolutions/):

 ```{.haskell}
 convolve :: [a] -> [b] -> [[(a,b)]]